geopython/pygeoapi/docs/source/development.rst

 .. code-block:: bash

-   make -C docs html
+   make -C docs/ html

-After building the documentation, the folder ``docs/build`` will contain the website generated with the documentation.
+After building the documentation, the ``docs/build`` directory will contain the generated documentation.

+To view the generated documentation locally, use one of the following options:

+- run ``python3 -m http.server`` and navigate to ``http://localhost:8000`` in a web browser.
+To use a different port, use ``python3 -m http.server 8001``, for example, and navigate to ``http://localhost:8001``
-Add the folder to a web server or open the file ``docs/build/html/index.html`` file in a web browser to see the contents of the documentation.
+- add the directory to a web server
+- open the file ``docs/build/html/index.html`` file in a web browser

-The documentation is hosted on `Read the Docs`_.
-It is automatically generated from the contents of the ``master`` branch on GitHub.
+The documentation is hosted on `Read the Docs`_ and automatically generated from the contents of the ``master`` branch on GitHub.

 The file ``.readthedocs.yaml`` contains the configuration of the Read the Docs build.
 Refer to the `Read the Docs configuration file`_ documentation for more information.